FOR INTERLIBRARY LOAN AND DOCUMENT DELIVERY REQUESTS

 - Submit request.

-How long will it take to receive my articles?
+How long will it take to receive my articles/chapters?

-Articles will be ready within three working days if the requested item is on the shelve.
+Articles/chapters will be ready within three working days if the requested item is on the shelf.
 Turnaround time excludes weekends and public holidays.

-How do I get the articles I requested?
+How do I get the articles/chapters I requested?

-- You will receive an email notification when your articles have been delivered to WebRetrieve.
+- You will receive an email notification when your articles/chapters have been delivered to WebRetrieve.

-- To retrieve your articles, login to WebRetrieve and click on "Your PDFs" under "View".
+- To retrieve your articles/chapters, login to WebRetrieve; PDFs will be on the Main Menu page under "PDFs Available for Download".
 You can download or print your articles from here.

-Can I request a rescan of an article?
+Can I request a rescan of an article/chapter?

 - Missing Pages